vercel/micro/errors/no-export.md

 #### Why This Error Occurred

-When `micro` tried to ran your microservice, it noticed that your code didn't export anything that could be run.
+When `micri` tried to ran your microservice, it noticed that your code didn't export anything that could be run.

 #### Possible Ways to Fix It

-You need to ensure that the entry file you passed to the `micro` command contains an export - like this one:
+You need to ensure that the entry file you passed to the `micri` command contains an export - like this one:

 ```js
 module.exports = (req, res) => {